isl-org/FastGlobalRegistration/readme.md

 ### Creating input

 The input files are binary files storing the features of the point clouds.
-Each file starts with a 4-byte integer indicating the number of points, denoted as N. Then N points are stored sequentially with each point represented as (3+K) floats.
+Each file starts with a 4-byte integer indicating the number of points, denoted as N; followed by a 4-byte integer indicating the dimensionality of the feature vector, denoted as K. Then N points are stored sequentially with each point represented as (3+K) floats.
 The (3+K) floats are the x,y,z coordinates and a K-vector representing the feature vector associated with the point.
-K is the feature dimension.
-By default, we use FPFH feature.
-K = 33.
+In the data provided in the repository, we use FPFH feature with K=33.

-If you are familiar with [PCL](www.pointclouds.org), the following code creates such a binary feature file.
+If you are familiar with [PCL](www.pointclouds.org), the following code creates such a binary feature file of FPFH feature.
 ```cpp
 // Assume a point cloud with normal is given as
 // pcl::PointCloud<pcl::PointNormal>::Ptr object